East End Temple, Congregation El Emet, was founded in 1948 by a group of World War II veterans and their families.

 Rabbi Joshua Stanton puts Jewish learning, pastoral care, and social justice first.
 He loves connecting with people individually and supporting their spiritual journeys and pursuit of meaning.

 Rabbi Stanton’s passion for religious pluralism and interfaith dialogue has led to his involvement and leadership internationally.
-He serves as Director for Leadership at CLAL – The National Jewish Center for Learning and Leadership, where he focuses on questions of religious pluralism in the United States and Israel.
-He likewise serves on the Board of Trustees of the Interfaith America, the leading interfaith organization in America, and on the Board of Governors of the International Jewish Committee on Interreligious Consultations, which presides over Jewish-Christian relations with the Vatican and World Council of Churches.
-You may have already seen Rabbi Stanton on CNN or in a documentary film, or read about him in syndicated mediapublications, and articles that have appeared in ten languages
+He serves as an Associate Vice President for Interfaith and Intergroup Initiatives of the Jewish Federations of North America and on the Board of Governors of the International Jewish Committee on Interreligious Consultations, which presides over Jewish-Christian relations with the Vatican and World Council of Churches.

 Rabbi Stanton was named a 2019 Faith Justice Hero by the Interfaith Center of New York and received a 2020 Racial Equity and Interfaith Cooperation Award from the Interfaith Youth Core.
 In 2021, he received the Ann Friedman Award from the Gramercy Stuyvesant Independent Democrats, in recognition of his immigration rights advocacy, and was named to the inaugural class of Sacred Journey Fellows, selected from a group of 1,700 interfaith leaders from across the country.
 In 2022, he was invited to become a Founding Partner of Starts With Us, a movement to overcome social division and polarization.
+In 2023, he served as Interfaith Consultant to the Tony Award-winning Broadway musical Parade and in 2024, he served in the same role for the Broadway revival of Cabaret.
+In 2024, Rabbi Stanton was Executive Producer with Matthew Johnson Harris of “Art and Soul,” a podcast that focuses on the intersections of identity, spirituality, and artistic expression.

 Prior to joining East End Temple in 2017, Rabbi Stanton served as associate rabbi at Congregation B’nai Jeshurun in Short Hills New Jersey, associate director of the Center for Global Judaism at Hebrew College, and director of communications for the Coexist Foundation.